Introduction

 after launch, a collection of six additional games was released to the public through

 Magnavox retailers as an add-on purchase for Odyssey owners.
-Volleyball, the specific

-program we analyze here (Figure 1), was one of those six add-on games.[2]
 It was commercially released in its own product box packaged with a game card (#7),

 an instruction sheet, and an overlay in two sizes (for 19” and 26” televisions).

-Like almost all other Odyssey games, Volleyball requires the players to place a thin
+Like almost all other Odyssey games,

-plastic overlay over [3]their television screen to provide additional (static) graphics for the on-screen
+to provide additional (static) graphics for the on-screen environment and to produce

-environment and to produce various optical effects such as altering the color of the
+various optical effects such as altering the color of the television’s graphics, hiding

-serve locations, net location, and images of volleyball players in action (Figure
+net location, and images of volleyball players in action (Figure 1).
+Judged by number

-1).
-Judged by number of components, this was the sparest game in the pack.
-We’ve
+of components, this was the sparest game in the pack.
+We’ve chosen to analyze this

-chosen to analyze this particular game not because it was especially popular or influential,
+particular game not because it was especially popular or influential, but because

-In order to explore the relations between code and world, staged by Volleyball and
+In order to explore the relations between code and world, staged by Volleyball and the Odyssey, we will consider and demonstrate several symbolic schemas for representing

 the game’s code, each illuminating a different “level” of operation, scale, and abstraction.